-A guide to the order and view services available which are seen on records in the Library's catalogue, Explore the British Library
+A guide to the options for accessing content from the records in the catalogue, Explore the British Library.

 Note that Explore the British Library does not contain a record for all the items we hold.
 You will find much manuscript and archive material in Explore Archives and Manuscripts.
 Records for other items are only found on card catalogues.
-You can request these if you know the shelfmark.
+You can request items not in our online catalogues if you know the shelfmark.

 How to order/view items found in the 'Main catalogue'